CFGO

 CFGO is a commercial AM radio station in Ottawa, Ontario, broadcasting on 1200 kHz.
 It is owned by Bell Media and broadcasts a sports radio format, using the brand name TSN 1200 Ottawa.
 The radio studios and offices are in the Bell Media Building on George Street in Downtown Ottawa's ByWard Market.
 CFGO features local Ottawa sports shows most of the day, with programming from TSN Radio, ESPN Radio and Fox Sports Radio nights and weekends.
 CFGO is the flagship station for the Ottawa Senators NHL team.

-CFGO is powered at 50,000 watts, the maximum for Canadian AM stations.
+CFGO transmits 50,000 watts, the maximum for Canadian AM stations.
 Because 1200 AM is a clear channel frequency reserved for Class A WOAI San Antonio, CFGO must use a directional antenna to protect WOAI from interference.
 CFGO has a six-tower array on Moodie Drive at Barnsdale Road in Barrhaven, Ontario.
 CFGO audio streaming is also available through iHeartRadio.

 History

 Music format

-In 1964, Confederation Broadcasting signed on CKPM at 1440 AM.
-CKPM aired a Middle of the Road (MOR) format with popular adult music and a heavy local news commitment.
+On June 7, 1964, Confederation Broadcasting signed on CKPM on 1440 AM.
+CKPM aired a middle of the road (MOR) format with popular adult music and a heavy local news commitment.

 In 1970, the Canadian Radio-television and Telecommunications Commission revoked Confederation's licence, alleging that the company had failed to live up to its financial and management obligations.
 Confederation appealed to the Supreme Court of Canada, who ruled in April 1971 that Confederation had not had a fair hearing before the CRTC.

 In 1972, majority interest in the station was sold to Baton Broadcasting.
 The station also adopted its current CFGO call sign that year and moved to a Top 40 music format to compete with top-rated CFRA.

 Frequency and format changes

 On November 15, 1984, CFGO Radio Ltd. received approval from the CRTC to change CFGO's frequency to 1200 kHz with power remaining at 50,000 watts day and night.
-The station moved to its AM 1200 on January 5, 1986, improving its signal.
+The station moved to AM 1200 on January 5, 1986, improving its signal.
 It was sold to Rawlco Communications the following year.

-Playing Starship's "We Built This City" as the inaugural song on the new 1200 AM frequency, Rawlco transitioned the station from Top 40 to Adult contemporary as "Adult Rock, Go 1200" at the same time as the frequency switch, with local actress Abby Hagyard (of You Can't Do That on Television fame) serving as morning co-host.
+Playing Starship's "We Built This City" as the inaugural song on the new 1200 AM frequency, Rawlco transitioned the station from Top 40 to adult contemporary music as "Adult Rock, Go 1200" at the same time as the frequency switch, with local actress Abby Hagyard (of You Can't Do That on Television fame) serving as morning co-host.
 However, following CFRA's move from contemporary hits to an AC/oldies mix in August 1986, CFGO switched back to its previous all-hit presentation within a month.
-On March 8, 1988, Rawlco relaunched the CHR format, with the station downplaying its call letters in favour of the name Energy 1200.
-The station changed its call sign to CJBZ and its brand name to The Buzz in late 1997, with a focus on more alternative and modern rock.
+On March 8, 1988, Rawlco relaunched the contemporary hit radio format, with the station downplaying its callsigns in favour of the name Energy 1200, and the station began broadcasting in C-QUAM AM stereo.
+The station changed its call sign to CJBZ and its brand name to The Buzz in August 1997, with a focus on more alternative rock and modern rock.